 The Westmorland Way explores the lost county of the same name, which was swallowed by Cumbria in the great county reshuffle of 1974.
 It runs from Appleby, the old county town, west towards the Cumbria Fells, through Shap, Pooley Bridge, Patterdale, Grasmere, Windermere, Kendal and finally arrives at the coast, at Arnside.
 Train stations at each end of the walk make it easily accessible and the stunning scenery along the walk have made it a firm favourite over the years.
 It is hoped that this will become the first of three walks exploring the old counties of Westmorland and Cumberland and the area of Furness that formed Cumbria.

-The guide book is currently in the idea stage, with hopes to publish in 2018.
+The guide book is currently in the idea stage, with hopes to publish in late 2018.